Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - information provided by the user
 - use some feedback mechanism in the scheduler using a dynamic priority (Multi-Level Feedback Queue Scheduling)
-  - new tasks are put in the highest priority
+  - new tasks are put in the highest priority queue
   - if the tasks uses the whole quantum, then when it's preempted move it to a lower priority queue
     - the idea is that CPU-bound tasks will use more CPU, so they will be moved to queues with longer quantums, while I/O-bound tasks, since they will block before finishing the quantum, will remain in high priority